yiminghit/yiminghit.github.io/_pages/personel.md

 ---

-**Hobbies**
+**Hobby**
 ------
 I started playing the piano from the age of ten, but not professionally.
-It has been a 18 years hobbies for me.
+It has been a 18 years hobby for me.
 It is a good way for me to relax in my spare time.

 Mojito by Jay Chow